-However, life happens and sometimes, we have to go through a divorce.
-While a divorce impacts your life in many ways, one of the most significant parts, is the impact it will have on your children’s present and future.
+However, life does happen and sometimes we may have to consult with a family lawyer (like Jennifer Croker, for instance) in order to file for divorce and go through the entire legal procedure.
+While a divorce impacts your life in many ways, one of the most significant parts is the impact it will have on your children’s present and future.

 Generally, most courts award shared legal custody to both parents- think of it as a default legal custody agreement.
 That is, if both parents are relatively stable, it’s in the interest to get them involved in the child/children’s life.

 However, even though having both parents involved is the ideal, sometimes, shared custody not in the child’s best interest.

 So, when can a parent legally ask for full custody?
 In this article, we have provided the legal reason why the court may designate one parent to captain the parenting ship.